percona/postgres/contrib/pg_tde/documentation/docs/global-key-provider-configuration/set-principal-key.md

 SELECT pg_tde_set_default_key_using_global_key_provider(
     'key-name',
     'global_vault_provider',
-    'false'  -- or 'true', or omit entirely
+    'generate' -- or 'existing', 'generate_if_not_exists', or omit entirely );
-);
 ```